-constitution of Tribunal.
+Constitution of the Tribunal.

-- (2) A person eligible for appointment as chairman or a deputy chairman shall be an attorney-at-law of not less than ten years standing or a person who has held the office of a judge. - 2.
-The members of the Tribunal shall be appointed by the Governor General by instrument in writing, and, subject to the provisions of this Schedule, shall hold office for such period, not exceeding three years, as may be specified in the instrument, but shall be eligible for reappointment.
+- 1.-(1) The Tribunal shall consist of a chairman and two deputy chairmen and not less than two nor more than eight other members. - (2) A person eligible for appointment as chairman or a deputy chairman if he is an attorney-at-law of not less than five years' standing or a person who has held judicial office.

+Appointment of members.
+2. The members of the Tribunal shall be appointed by the Minister by instrument in writing, and, subject to the provisions of this Schedule, shall hold office for such period, not exceeding three years, as may be specified in the instrument, but shall be eligible for reappointment.